VeeamHub/powershell/VBO-IncludeSpecificRecipientTypes/README.md

 ## Function

-Script to use for automatically and dynamically adding specific Mailbox Recipient types like SharedMailbox, EquipmentMailbox, RoomMailboxes to a VBO backup job.
+Script to use for automatically and dynamically adding specific Mailbox Recipient types like SharedMailbox, EquipmentMailbox, RoomMailboxes to a VB365 backup job.

 ## Description